-MEDICATIONS AND SPECIAL MEDICAL ACCOMMODATIONS
+MEDICATIONS AND SPECIAL MEDICAL ISSUES

 BioKids does not store or administer medications or administer special medical procedures to children unless it is considered "lifesaving", such as: an inhaler, epi-pen, insulin shot, CPR, First Aid, etc. All other medications and procedures will need to be administered by the child's parent or legal guardian.
+You are welcome to stop by anytime.